bradp/pears/README.md

 You will need to [install Hugo](https://gohugo.io/getting-started/installing/) if you don't already have it.
 There are [pre-built binary files](https://github.com/gohugoio/hugo/releases) available for almost every platform.

-Most of the included scripts and commands present are reliant on [Yarn](https://classic.yarnpkg.com/en/).
-If you haven't used it, but are familiar with [npm](https://www.npmjs.com/), it's the exact same experience with a few minor details.
-Again, there are plenty of ways to [install Yarn](https://classic.yarnpkg.com/en/docs/install/) on the platform of your choice.

 ### Installing

 Once you have Yarn and Hugo installed on your system, all you need to do is grab a copy of Pears and install the dependencies.